lytw1997/Global-Warming/README.md

-# Global-Warming
+### Global Warming

-A simple website to expose global issues to the public and increase the public awareness into global warming.
+An awareness website aims to expose global issues to the public and increase their awareness of global warming.
+Give information about global warming on the effects, the causes, and the news.